zoelmg/BulletJournalApplication/README.md

   that the GUI testing worked on his end as well.
 Screenshot could be found in root directory named as "Message_With_Professor.png"

-- Jackson Binding was mot working with Module-Info.java, which is why we deleted it and the terminal may produce a message "loading from unnamed module" when running the program but we also confirmed with Dr.Fontenot that it is okay.
+- Jackson Binding was not working with Module-Info.java, which is why we deleted it.
+The terminal may produce a message "loading from unnamed module" when running the program, but we also confirmed with Dr.Fontenot that it is okay.

   [BUJO PITCH]